oroinc/documentation/user/concept-guides/content-management/web-catalog.rst

 .. image:: /user/img/concept-guides/web-catalog/bo-sf-further-child-nodes.png
    :alt: Deeper child menu items in back-office vs storefront

 .. hint:: In addition to the catalog items, the main storefront menu can also contain static custom menu items, such as Contact Us or About.
 These custom menu items are part of *commerce_main_menu* and can be moved to a different section of your storefront.
-Please see the :ref:`documentation on frontend menu items <backend-frontend-menus>` to learn more.
+Please see the :ref:`documentation on storefront menu items <backend-frontend-menus>` to learn more.

         .. image:: /user/img/concept-guides/web-catalog/commerce-main-menu-sf.png
            :alt: Commerce-main-menu in the storefront